henfiber/hass_speedport_plus_cli/README.md

 ## Troubleshooting

+### Test modem admin page access

+Make sure that the admin page of your modem (http://192.168.1.1 by default) is accessible from the Home assistant host.
+If you have `ssh` enabled, you may login to Home assistant and ping the IP from the command line.

 ### Test from the command-line

-You may test the script from your PC (if you have python3 installed).
+You may test the Python script from your PC (if you have python3 installed).

 Run without arguments to retrieve data from the default IP address (http://192.168.1.1):